 Including ingredients like oils from algae or marine microbes maintain the nutrient requirements of the final product without depending on fish oil.
 The economics of using blended oils is improving as fish oil prices rise and the technology to produce algae (and other replacement ingredients) improves.

 Where does fishmeal and fish oil come from and what are the uses?

-About 70% of the fishmeal and oil are produced from the harvest of small, open-ocean (pelagic) fish such as anchovies, herring, menhaden, capelin, anchovy, pilchard, sardines, and mackerel.
+About 70 percent of the fishmeal and oil are produced from the harvest of small, open-ocean (pelagic) fish such as anchovies, herring, menhaden, capelin, anchovy, pilchard, sardines, and mackerel.
 These fish have short life cycles and are capable of rapid reproduction and stock replenishment.
-The other 30% is generated from the scraps produced when fish are processed for human consumption.
+The other 30 percent is generated from the scraps produced when fish are processed for human consumption.

 The United States is a small net producer of both fishmeal and fish oil.
 The largest U.S. fishmeal and oil production comes from menhaden caught in the east coast and Gulf, the second largest component of US production comes from fish processing trimmings produced in Alaska’s seafood industry.

 Fishmeal and fish oil supply several major industries because they are natural ingredients of high nutritional value.
 While they have been major ingredients of swine and poultry feeds for many decades, a growing percentage of these resources have been used to manufacture aquatic feeds.
 This is due to the worldwide growth of aquaculture over the past two decades.
 Demand for fish oil in the supplement industry is also rising rapidly.

 Does aquaculture consume more wild fish than is produced?